Event Photography/Video Policy

 Other Varsity Sports and Sub-Varsity Football Access Fees

 The Mansfield ISD Athletic Department does not charge a fee for access to other varsity sports and sub-varsity football games.
-However, non-media photographers must still complete an application and pass a background check.
+However, non-media photographers must still complete an application, pass a background check, and have an ID created in order to gain access to our venues.

 Sideline Etiquette